dzrw/outback/README.md

 ```

+## A little more documentation would be helpful...

+Agreed, but for now, refer to the [tests](https://github.com/politician/outback/tree/master/spec).

 ## Can I include arbitrary JavaScript expressions in my data-binds?

 No.

 1. `data-bind` attributes are handled by [rj](https://github.com/politician/relaxed-json-parser) which recognizes a small superset of JSON.
 Specifically, the `@name` notation is parsed using the rules for JavaScript identifiers.
-2. Personally, I don't think it's a good idea to put logic in markup.
+2. Personally, I don't think it's a good idea to put that kind of logic in markup.

 ## XSS